Sour Lemons

 watching snowflakes fall from the sky.

-Those magical days in my prime,
+Magical days back in your prime,

-Always covered in dirt and grime,
+Always covered in dirt and grime;

-there was nothing that I wouldn't try.
+there was nothing you feared to try.

 watching snowflakes fall from the sky.